epccs/RPUadpt/Hardware/Testing/readme.md

 ## Differential Loopback with RX Driver

 Disconnect TX from ground and Connect it to IOREF, which will disable the TX driver (U2) so that the RX driver (U6) can operate through the RJ45 loopback.
+Plug a CAT5 RJ45 stub with 100 Ohm RX, TX and DTR pair terminations.
 Plug in the RJ45 loopback connector so the TX pair is looped back to the RX pair.
 Short HOST_TX (J3 pin 4) to ground to cause the RX driver to drive the RX pair.
 Measure the supply current when RX is driven and when a DTR half load is added.

 ```
-{   "DTR_HLF_LD_RX_FL_LD_mA":[73.0,72.7,],
+{   "DTR_HLF_LD_RX_FL_LD_mA":[73.0,72.7,73.0,72.5,],
-    "RX_FL_LD_mA":[50.5,49.9,] }
+    "RX_FL_LD_mA":[50.5,49.9,49.9,49.6,] }
 ```